Something wonderful and unforgettable happened yesterday to me and Ralph. It was a beautiful day.

 Our daughter stayed home with a bad cold, and missed the festivities.
 But there is always next year.

-Indiana Jones movies, and candy-filled loot bags, just like a little kids' birthday party.
+We won some door prizes, including a complete DVD set of the Indiana Jones movies, and candy-filled loot bags, just like a little kids' birthday party.

 My surgeon, Dr. Zandra Cheng, was keynote speaker.
 She inspired me, as she always does.